Bwindi Impenetrable national park-trekking the mountain gorillas in Uganda

 Bwindi impenetrable national park is famous for trekking the mountain gorillas.
-The forest park has the highest number of mountain gorillas in the world.
+The forest has the highest number of mountain gorillas in the world.

 The government formed this park in 1991.
 Previously, it was a forest reserve.
-This area is therefore one of the lastest parks of Uganda.
+This area is therefore one of the latest parks of Uganda.
 Bwindi lies between 1,160m and 2,607m above sea level.
-The Bwindi impenetrable national park has a population of around 350 mountain gorillas.
+The Bwindi national park has a population of around 350 mountain gorillas.
 However, only an estimated 40% are habituated.

 The size of Bwindi forest: 321 sq.km